RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlmfdbfh/README.md

    b.
 Ensure there is no region called **BANKMFDB** already defined.
 If there is one, delete it.

 3. Verify that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.
-The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.
+The server for this demonstration uses a common server definition with many of the same listener ports as the ones that other servers in this repository might use.

 4. Start an administrator's command prompt (Windows) or a terminal for user under which Enterprise Servers run (Linux).